-When it comes to choosing fly reels for smaller freshwater species like trout you don’t have to be exceptionally picky, as they are pretty much just a line holder.
-Not many trout are going to take you into the backing and require some serious stopping power.
+When it comes to choosing fly reels for smaller freshwater species like trout, you don’t have to be exceptionally picky, as they are pretty much just a line holder.
+Few trout will take you into the backing and require serious stopping power.

 But, as soon as you want an all-around reel that transfers to saltwater, you need to look a little harder at the specs of a fly reel.

-The Hardy Ultralite MTX-S fits the bill of a great fresh and saltwater fly reel that you can rely on.
-Join me, as we take a deep dive into the Hardy Ultralite MTX-S fly reel review, so you can see if it’s the right choice for your fly fishing needs.
+The Hardy Ultralite MTX-S fits the bill of a great fresh and saltwater fly reel you can rely on.
+Join me as we take a deep dive into the Hardy Ultralite MTX-S fly reel review so you can see if it’s the right choice for your fly fishing needs.

 Overview Of The Hardy Ultralite MTX-S Saltwater Fly Reel